techhazard/tock/kernel/src/common/regs/README.md

 // READ
 // -----------------------------------------------------------------------------

-// `range` will contain the unshifted value of the RANGE field, e.g. 0, 1, 2, or 3.
+// `range` will contain the value of the RANGE field, e.g. 0, 1, 2, or 3.
 // The type annotation is not necessary, but provided for clarity here. let range: u8 = regs.cr.read(CR::RANGE);